andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_03_LookingAtTheData.rst

     Example of the BIDS format.
 Note that the ``func`` directory contains functional data - in this case, two runs of functional data - and corresponding "events.tsv" files, which contain **onsets**, or timestamps of which condition happened at what time.
 You can open these as a text file or as a spreadsheet.
 We will use these later when we build our :ref:`General Linear Model <AFNI_GLM>`.

 To look at and inspect the data, we will be using the **AFNI Graphical User Interface**, or GUI for short.
 You can open the GUI by opening a Terminal and typing ``afni`` from the command line and pressing enter.
 This will open a **Controller Window** and three **viewing windows**.
-Note that if the GUI is run from a directory that doesn't contain any images, a
+Note that if the GUI is run from a directory that doesn't contain any images, AFNI will search any folders in the current directory.
+If there are no images there either, AFNI will load a dummy dataset.

 ..
 Fix the above link when that page is complete